Why Why Analysis

 Why is MaintWiz an ideal solution for you?

-MaintWiz is a new age platform that helps you to digitize your maintenance operations and supports you with powerful tools to help why-why analysis and implement countermeasures.
+MaintWiz is a new age industry 4.0 CMMS that helps you to digitize your maintenance operations and supports you with powerful tools to help why-why analysis and implement countermeasures.

 - Simple yet Structured: MaintWiz simplifies the why-why analysis process for the user by providing all the relevant information like breakdown details, failure codes, history, etc., at a single point to enable useful analysis.
 Simultaneously the tool-ification of the process allows for maintaining the rigor of the structured approach to provide comprehensive business benefits.